marph91/jimmy/docs/formats/tiddlywiki.md

 1. Export as described [at the website](https://tiddlywiki.com/#How%20to%20export%20tiddlers)
     1. Choose "JSON file" if you want to export the complete wiki
     2. Choose "TID text file" if you want to export a single tiddler only.
-Resources and internal links won't be converted in this case.
+Resources won't be converted in this case.
 2. [Install Jimmy](../index.md#installation)
 3. Convert to Markdown.
 Examples:
     1. `jimmy-linux cli tiddlers.json --format tiddlywiki`